Casita Travel Terms and Conditions

 Article 14, paragraph 4

-Casita accepts no liability for damage directly or indirectly related to the exercise of a profession or business by the Tenant and other travellers.
+Casita accepts no liability for damage directly or indirectly related to the exercise of a profession or business by the Renter and other travelers.
+Article 14, paragraph 5

 Article 14, paragraph 6